abuisman/achsync/README.md

 # Achsync

-Modestly named after myself.
-A docker image to one-way sync a table from one postgres database to the other.
+Behold, dear reader, a humble offering named after yours truly - a wondrous docker image that allows for one-way synchronization of a table between two postgres databases.

-A very simple alternative to Meltano and Airbyte to sync one posgres database to another.
+This magnificent creation provides a refreshingly simple alternative to the likes of Meltano and Airbyte, as it seamlessly synchronizes data with ease and efficiency.

-I host this docker image on Render.com in the form of a "cron job".
+As for its whereabouts, you can find this marvelously crafted docker image hosted on the exquisite Render.com, where it is lovingly tended to as a "cron job".
+So why wait?
+Come and partake in this exquisite synchronization experience today!

 # Usage